clustervision/trinityX/doc/installation_openstack.rst

 Standalone mode
 ~~~~~~~~~~~~~~~

+.. note:: The same preconfiguration described above applies to the standalone mode except for the DNS resolver part.

 In a standalone mode, the ``openstack.cfg`` configuration file needs to be altered a bit to account for the services that would otherwise be available on the trinityX controller.